BrennanB/quartz/content/Mechanisms/Intake.md

 ## General Intake Design Guidelines

 - Try to use rollers/wheels over pinching/grasping [[Mechanism|mechanisms]].
 Rollers almost always are more forgiving for alignment to pick up a game piece.
+- Read the intake section of [this](obsidian://open?vault=content&file=Blog%2F2023%2F11-November%2F9th%20November%202023%20(Thursday)) blog for a guide on some roller types.
 ### Choosing an Intake Ratio

 - Surface speed of roller at least 2 * robot max speed